marcellou/dsc-04-45-02-introduction-to-autoencoders-nyc-career-ds-102218/README.md

 <img src ="ed1.png" width=500>

-Above the image input gets encoded into a latent representation which is identified as "Code" (as the latest representation becomes just a code after encoding process).
+Above the image input gets encoded into a latent representation which is identified as "Code" (as the latent representation becomes just a code after encoding process).
 The low dimensional latent representation can then be used to reproduce an __approximation__ of the input.

 The autoencoder as a whole can thus be described by the function:
 $$g(f(x)) = r$$